 The initial proposal contained funds for 32 stipends.
-11 of these positions were filled in 2008, 12 in 2009, and 9 in 2010.
+Of these, 11 positions were filled in 2008, another 12 in 2009, and another 9 in 2010.
 Two students were moved from stipend positions to regular E13 positions with external funding sources during 2008.
 Two students have now completed their PhD.
 Both students now hold postdoctoral research positions (one in Germany, one in the US).
 In both cases, applications for the postdoctoral positions were steered by the student’s internship spent at the respective partner university.
 The total number of drop-outs is below 5%.
-Data on the careers of alumni are collected by the career centre.
+Data on the careers of alumni are collected by the career center.
 Students are encouraged to publish and participate in high-ranking scientific conferences at a very early stage.
 Publication milestone data for all students according to the progress report system described above have been gathered by the management.
 The results compare favourably to regular PhD positions outside the graduate school.
 During the summer semester 2011, six students of the graduate school spent a 3-month internship at a university abroad.
 The universities were: University of Cambridge, Emory University, University of Twente, City College of New York, University of Waterloo, University of Florida.
 Under this proposal the graduate school will prepare collaboration agreements with universities active in the same fields regarding internships.

 Several students have developed ideas for patentable technology.
 In such cases, the requirement for early conference publication is in conflict with potential patents.
 Milestone regulations have been adapted accordingly.